-World Cultures (H) - SS02001 - 1 credit, one semester course, honors level.
+World History (H) - SS02001 - 1 credit, one semester course, honors level.
 Prerequisite: Successful completion of 9th grade social studies.
-Students will be scheduled for both English (H) and World Cultures (H) in the same semester.
-This course is an intensive study of non-European cultures designed to enhance the student's appreciation of world diversity through the study of history, society, politics and religion.
-Students selecting this course should be highly motivated, possess an excellent academic background and the ability to read and understand advanced level sources.
+This course is an intensive study of world cultures and history designed to enhance the student's appreciation of world diversity through the study of history, society, politics and religion.